mbusson/Ludo-Portfolio/Updated-Version/README.md

-Here is the new and improved version!
+Here is the new and improved versionfor italian artist Ludovica Schiaritti's portfolio.